FREE DELIVERY for orders over €40

 Gholamnezhad G., Keyhanmaneshb R., Hossien Boskabady M. (2015) Anti-inflammatory, antioxidant, and immunomodulatory aspects of Nigella sativa for its preventive and bronchodilatory effects on obstructive respiratory diseases: A review of basic and clinical evidence.
 Journal of Functional Foods.
 17, 910-927.

-In the paper, the authors present a review of existing research in humans and animal models that has shown that Nigella sativa (in powder, oil or extract form) can reduce symptoms of obstructive respiratory diseases such as coughing, breathing difficulties and oxygen deficiency in the blood.
+In the article, the authors presented a review of existing research in humans and in animal models that showed that Nigella sativa (in the form of powder, oil or extract) can reduce symptoms of obstructive respiratory diseases such as cough, difficulty breathing and lack of oxygen in the blood .
 Studies have shown that regular use of Nigella sativa can improve the quality of life of patients with asthma and COPD by reducing the exacerbation of the disease.
-The potential therapeutic effects of its active constituent, thymoquinone, which helps to reduce inflammation, protect against oxidative damage and improve immune response and bronchial patency, are highlighted.
-Nigella sativa was found to be a promising natural remedy for the management of obstructive respiratory diseases such as asthma and COPD.
-Due to its anti-inflammatory, antioxidant, immunomodulatory and bronchodilator properties, it has the potential to be used as part of a holistic treatment for these diseases.
-The article highlights that Nigella sativa could be a useful adjunct to traditional treatments for obstructive respiratory diseases, but further research is needed to confirm the exact mechanisms and safety of long-term use.
+The potential therapeutic effects of its active ingredient, thymoquinone , which helps reduce inflammation, protect against oxidative damage, and improve the immune response and bronchial permeability, are highlighted.
+They concluded that Nigella sativa has shown promise as a natural remedy for the management of obstructive respiratory diseases such as asthma and COPD.
+Due to its anti-inflammatory, antioxidant, immunomodulating and bronchodilating properties, it has the potential to be used as part of the holistic treatment of these diseases.
+The article points out that Nigella sativa could be a useful adjunct to traditional treatments for obstructive respiratory diseases, but further research is needed to confirm the exact mechanisms and safety of long-term use.

 9. Source:

-In this paper, the authors investigated the hepatoprotective (liver protective effects) properties of two types of oils: olive oil and Nigella sativa (black cumin) oil, In this study, male rats were exposed to CCl₄ to induce liver damage.
-After exposure to CCl₄, the rats received different treatments of olive oil and Nigella sativa oil and were studied for their effects on liver injury parameters such as enzyme levels (e.g. ALT, AST), oxidative stress and histological changes in liver tissue.
-The results showed that both olive oil and Nigella sativa oil reduce oxidative stress and inflammation and protect liver cells from CCl₄-induced damage.
-These findings support the use of these natural oils as potential therapeutic agents to protect the liver against toxic substances, opening up the possibility for further research and development of natural therapeutic approaches for the treatment of liver diseases.
+In the article, the authors studied the hepatoprotective (liver protective effects) properties of two types of oils: olive oil and Nigella sativa (black cumin) oil.
+In this study, male rats were exposed to CCl₄ to induce liver damage.
+After exposure to CCl₄, rats received different treatments with olive oil and Nigella sativa oil and studied how these oils affect parameters of liver damage such as enzyme levels (e.g. ALT, AST), oxidative stress and histological changes in liver tissue.
+The results showed that both olive oil and Nigella sativa oil reduced oxidative stress and inflammation and protected liver cells from damage caused by CCl₄.
+These findings support the use of these natural oils as potential therapeutic agents to protect the liver from toxic substances , opening the door for further research and development of natural therapeutic approaches for the treatment of liver diseases.

-This paper investigates the antihypertensive effect (blood pressure lowering effect) of Nigella sativa seed extract in patients with mild high blood pressure (hypertension).
-The aim of the study was to investigate whether Nigella sativa (black cumin) seed extract has a blood pressure-lowering effect in people who have mild hypertension (mildly elevated blood pressure), which means that their blood pressure is not so high as to require immediate medical treatment, but is still elevated.
-After treatment with Nigella sativa extract, patients showed a statistically significant reduction in blood pressure, both systolic and diastolic blood pressure.
+The article examines the antihypertensive effect (blood pressure-lowering effect) of Nigella sativa seed extract in patients with mildly elevated blood pressure (hypertension).
+The purpose of the research was to examine whether Nigella sativa (black cumin) seed extract has a blood pressure-lowering effect in people who have mild hypertension (slightly elevated blood pressure), meaning their blood pressure is not high enough to require immediate medical attention. treatment but is still elevated.
+After treatment with Nigella sativa extract, patients showed a statistically significant reduction in blood pressure , both systolic and diastolic blood pressure.
 This effect was particularly noticeable after a certain period of treatment.
-The study confirms that Nigella sativa seed extract has the potential to lower blood pressure in patients with mild high blood pressure.
-This means that Nigella sativa could serve as a natural supplement or adjunct in the management of mild hypertension, along with traditional treatment methods.
+Research confirms that Nigella sativa seed extract has the potential to lower blood pressure in patients with mild hypertension.
+This means that Nigella sativa could serve as a natural adjunct or supplement in the management of mild hypertension, along with traditional treatment methods.